CWSpear/goferfs-adapter-gcs/README.md

     // the path to a keyfile.json...
     keyFilename: 'path/to/keyfile.json',
-    // ...or the contents of a keyfile.json...
+    // ...or the contents of a keyfile.json
     credentials: require('path/to/keyfile.json'),
-    // ...or an API key for auth
-    key: '<API KEY>',
 });

 const gofer = new Gofer(gcsAdapter);